KasapMustafa/CucumberMarch_2020/README.md

 * Drivers are defined under the BasePage
 * BasePage can be communicated with ConfigReader
 * ConfigReader communicates with config.properties and SharedSD Hook class under the StepDefinition
+* Common methods are defined under the Element Util class